Srivastava911/Link-Shortener-URL-Shortener-/README.md

 # Link-Shortener-URL-Shortener-
-It is a Link Shortner that takes less storage for a website URL
+It is a Link Shortner that takes less storage for a website URL.
+Makes a website more optimize and a little more interative.